MDrakakis/WindowsServicesTool/README.md

 2) (Button) Stop the service.
 3) Do the work you want to do without the running service.
 4) (Button) Start the service again.

+Using Serilog that adds the log file in the current directory of the executable.